N03632870/ELSpring2018/doc/Readme.md

-This directory is for all documentation related to the project
+This directory will hold all the documentation I create for my project.